LucasChaka/Chess_Analytics/README.md

 Source: [Python_histogram](https://github.com/LucasChaka/Chess_Analytics/blob/42f1b89dd80f712c082999ee6686867f033d2945/Python/Python_histogram.ipynb), [Chess Analytics Visuals](https://github.com/LucasChaka/Chess_Analytics/blob/850df4810b7da93186b8362fcc5907cb2f7e13c8/PowerBI/Chess%20Analytics%20Visuals.pbix)

 Additionally, John's overestimation of his capabilities can further be realized by the yellow dots on the following box plot.
 Almost all of the yellow dots are above approximately 1070.
+Those values are shown in Figure 1 around February 2023 before the Elo rating plummets.
 However, these outliers will be treated as true outliers as they show an aspect of John's behavior.

 Figure 3: A boxplot visualization of Jon's Elo ratings